vyos/vyos-documentation/docs/contributing/build-vyos.rst

 Accel-PPP
 ^^^^^^^^^

-Accel-PPP used to be an upstream fork for quiet some time but now has been converted to make use of the upstream source code and build system.
+Accel-PPP used to be an upstream fork for quite some time but now has been converted to make use of the upstream source code and build system.

 It is build as part of the Kernel Pipeline - read above.